 These innovators of sound sit alongside contemporary artists such as Dr Dre protégé Anderson .Paak, UK artist and rapper Little Simz, and multi-instrumentalist, composer and bandleader Shabakah Hutchings, who’s music was recently featured in Beyoncé’s Homecoming film.

-London-based Congolese photographer Alexis Chabala and curator Lorayne Crawford have captured the characters of these icons and some of the contemporary artists they've influenced through beautiful portraiture, film and sound, to offer visitors a unique and important interpretation of musical history.
+Alexis and Lorayne have captured the characters of these musical icons and their contemporaries through beautiful portraiture, film and sound, offering visitors a unique and important interpretation of musical history.

-The Influence Project explores the connections which flow from these pioneers, reaching across time to shape the sound that we hear today.
+The Influence Project investigates connections between established pioneers and emerging artists, reaching across time to shape the sounds that we hear today.